No Doc Business Loans: The Essential Guide

 • Speed: 1-2 business days.

-MCA funders base your approval amount on your previous sales history and projected future sales.
+MCA funders base their approval amount on your previous sales history and projected future sales.
 That’s because your sales are the primary source of repayment.

-Most merchant cash advances require daily payments, but some are weekly.
+Most merchant cash advances require daily payments, but some require weekly payments.
 In a traditional MCA, the repayment amount comes directly from your debit or credit card reader.
-However, many MCA companies are moving to a more reliable process of repayment where the funds are automatically debited from your business bank account via ACH transfer.
+However, many MCA companies are moving to a more reliable repayment process where the funds are automatically debited from your business bank account via ACH transfer.

 • Loan amount: $10k – $10 million.